LiorKogan/V1/README.md

 Implicit latent pattern-entities are depicted with a **gray 'no report' icon** on their top-right.
 These icons are automatically added by the interactive pattern builder/visualizer tool and may not be added/removed by the pattern composer.

-An entity right of a combiner is depicted as implicit latent if it is implicit latent according to each of the combined branches (see Q334).
-If it is not implicit latent according to one or more branches - it will not be depicted as implicit latent (see Q35).
+An entity right of a combiner is not depicted as implicit latent even if it is implicit latent according to one or more branches (see Q35).

 _Explicit latent pattern-entities_ are non-implicit latent pattern-entities, which the pattern composer marks as latent.
 Though they may have assignments - those assignments are required not to be reported.
 Any non-implicit latent pattern-entity may be set as explicit latent.